Ireland: Transformation of Social and Political Conflict

 Aeveen Kerrisk, Academic Director

-Aeveen Kerrisk, an Irish national, received a B.A. in English and philosophy from the University of Ireland, Dublin and her M.A. in intercultural administration from SIT Graduate Institute.
-She also holds a teaching diploma in elementary school education from Mary Immaculate College of Education in Limerick, Ireland, a higher diploma in post-primary education, and a graduate diploma in equality studies from the National University of Ireland (Dublin).
+Aeveen Kerrisk, an Irish national, received her BA in English and philosophy from the University of Ireland, Dublin, and her MA in intercultural administration from SIT Graduate Institute.
+She also holds a teaching diploma in elementary school education from Mary Immaculate College of Education in Limerick, Ireland; a higher diploma in post-primary education; and a graduate diploma in equality studies from the National University of Ireland (Dublin).
+She recently qualified as a psychotherapist, having completed a four-year training program at the Irish Gestalt Centre.

 Ms. Kerrisk has taught in Ireland, Japan, and Canada; coordinated homestay programs in the US with The Experiment in International Living; and traveled extensively.
-She was an academic director for SIT Study Abroad in England in 1986-87, in Australia in 1988-89, and in Ireland during the spring 1988 semester and since the fall of 1989.
-Ms. Kerrisk also served as academic director in the fall of 1992 and the spring of 1993 in Greece before returning to her position as academic director in Ireland.
+She was an academic director for SIT Study Abroad in England in 1986–87, in Australia in 1988–89, and in Ireland during the spring 1988 semester and since the fall of 1989.
+Ms. Kerrisk also served as academic director in fall 1992 and spring 1993 in Greece before returning to the position of academic director in Ireland.

 Catherine McIntyre, Homestay Coordinator